A challenge freelancers face is knowing what type of insurance they need to have. We demystify the common types of cover.

-Good question.
+Don’t know what insurance you need as a freelancer?
 There are three key covers for businesses in the UK.
-They are professional indemnity, public liability and employers' liability insurance.
+They are:

-Think mistakes in your code, giving ill-informed advice to a client, copyright infringement, breach of contract.
+Think mistakes in your code, unhappy clients, copyright infringement, breach of contract.
 The list goes on.

-If you provide a service to clients, handle data or offer advice, you should consider this cover.
+If you provide a professional service to clients or offer advice, you should consider this cover.

 Cost: Expect to pay around £168 annually for professional indemnity.